MigangalWork/nexusml/docs/user-quickstart-g.md

 ## 2. Add Inputs, Outputs and metadata

-After creating a task, if you chose a template inputs and outputs are already defined.
-You can add metadata to the task.
+If you selected a template, inputs and outputs are predefined.
+Otherwise, you need to define the task schema, specifying:

-In case you only chose a type, you need to specify its schema now, which consists of inputs and outputs.
-Inputs are the data you’ll provide to the model (e.g., images, text, or audio), while outputs represent what the model will predict (e.g., categories, numerical values, or structured outputs).
+- **Inputs**: Data you’ll provide (e.g., images, text, or audio).
+- **Outputs**: Predictions the model will produce (e.g., categories or numerical values).
+- **Metadata**: Additional descriptive information.

 Defining the schema involves specifying the data types, constraints (e.g., required or nullable), and whether multiple values are supported.
 For example, you can define an input as an "image_file" to handle images or as "text" to process textual data.
 This step ensures the task schema is flexible yet precise enough to handle